Cy-Hub/Cy/README.md

 Yes.
 This is a serious effort to introduce a new programming language and a new platform.
 I want to reinvent the programming experience almost from the ground up with a different set of priorities.
-Objectively speaking, the odds of something like this succeeding have to be 10,000 to 1 against, or worse.
+Objectively speaking, the odds of something like this succeeding are probably 5,000 to 1 against.

 However, as a programming community, we do need to reinvent our craft from the ground up.
-We have learned a lot in our first 50 years.
+We have learned a lot in our first half century.
 We can do better now.

 I have squinted off in the direction that many others are pointing -- Bret Victor in particular -- and I believe I see the new mountain in the distance.
 I also believe I see a rough path from here in